bootchk/BQ25570PowerSupply/readme.md

 In short, the supercapacitor is on the VOUT pin of the BQ, instead of the VBAT pin.
 This makes coldstart relatively short in duration when charging a supercapacitor.

+A more typical use of the BQ25570 is to energy harvest to a battery or supercapacitor on the VBAT pin, then use the buck converter of the BQ25570 to output a higher voltage, say 3.6V.
+That design (using a supercapacitor on VBAT) can suffer a long coldstart.
+Here, the supercapacitor is on VOUT, and is charged to a high voltage (5.5V) but adds another LDO to get a regulated 3.6V output.

 ## Power States and Sequencing